Wisconsin Department of Workforce Development (DWD) and the Federal Bureau of Labor Statistics (BLS) announce the latest

 State, and local unemployment rates and analysis.

-The U.S. seasonally adjusted unemployment rate for February 2014 was 6.7 percent, up from 6.1 percent in June and down from 7.3 percent in July 2013.
-Without seasonal adjustment, the U.S. rate for July was 6.5 percent, up from 6.3 percent in May and down from 7.7 percent in February 2013.
+The U.S. seasonally adjusted unemployment rate for June 2014 was 6.2 percent, up from 6.1 percent in June and down from 7.3 percent in July 2013.
+Without seasonal adjustment, the U.S. rate for July was 6.5 percent, up from 6.3 percent in May and down from 7.5 percent in June 2013.

 Job Center of Wisconsin: Wisconsin Job Centers regularly sponsor or

 on-site recruitments to help connect businesses with job

 Department of Workforce Development: Skilled workers, smart business, strong Wisconsin.

 The Wisconsin Fast Forward program is now accepting applications for worker training grants.

 The program makes investments to prepare workers for jobs available today and in the years to come.